jolocom/interactions-demo/README.md

 Wait for the servers to spin up (see terminal output)

-Then visit the frontend development server at http://localhost:3000
+Then visit the frontend development server at http://localhost:3000 and open the Web Console to see debugging output

 Click 'Start RPC Demo' to create a new RPC session.
 The frontend will provide a `docker-compose` command to run the `rpc_agent`.
 It will look something like